alternatex/pharci/README.md

 ### Platform Support

-Tested on Debian, Ubuntu and MacOSX.
+Tested on Bodhi, Ubuntu and Debian.

 ### Prerequisites